ashoksrinivasan96/Core-Java-Concepts/README.md

 # Core Java Concepts

-This repository contains study material for Core Java 9 concepts.
+A couple of books and study material to get started on Java